milesM8/bamazon/README.md

 # bamazon

 An exercise in scaling with fundamental principles.
 Online shops (should) store their items as data with datapoints from small etsy shops to stores as titanic as amazon.
-The principles are the same: organized, relational data with properties to track sales figures, sufficient stock quantities, revenue, etc.
+The principles are the same: organized, relational data with properties to track sales figures, sufficient stock quantities, revenue, etc. SQL data is a great fit for these.

 ### Demo